 If you have pets you need to think about them.
 Just leaving it to hope, or even a promise, that a family member or friend will look after Fluffy, isn’t enough.
 The belief that everyone loves Fluffy as much as you do may be only in your own head.
 And a promise might be meant sincerely when it’s given, but you want to get it in writing – literally.
 Circumstances change and, after you’re dead, there’s nothing you can do if promises aren’t kept.
 So think about it very carefully and talk to a lawyer about it.

 I initially thought of setting aside an amount of money for each animal based on health, age, size etc. The animals would bring their legacies to their new carer.
-My lawyer said no right off the bat.
+My lawyer said no to that idea right off the bat.
 “Next day, they say ‘too bad, cat got hit, thanks for the money’.”
 So we came up with a plan where the executor would hold the pets’ money in trust and dole it out accordingly.
 More cumbersome, but better assurance that the animals will be cared for and their new people properly recompensed.

 But my kids love Skippy!

-When volunteering at a St. Thomas shelter, I answered the phone once right at closing.
+When volunteering at a St. Thomas cat shelter, I answered the phone once right at closing.
 A guy said “My dad’s gone in a home and I’ve got his dog.
 Either you people take it or I have it put down.”
 Yes, I asked enough questions to learn the father had dementia and neither knew nor approved of his son’s actions.
 The shelter had no space, but I was new there and hadn’t yet had hundreds of such calls.
 I couldn’t let this dog’s blood be on my hands, even if a so-called caretaker could.
 So I told him to bring the dog by.
 He seemed like a perfectly nice guy.
 He didn’t hang around long, which was fine by me.

 I took Maggie home.
 She was a sweet elderly Miniature Poodle.
 She found a home with another couple and their teenage daughter.
 All three seemed as smitten with Maggie as she was with them.